vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
-Compatibility for users of the filter the_title, notices about the length of reservations in MobilePay
+Fix for sites where it is not possible to delete webhooks Compatibility for users of the filter the_title, notices about the length of reservations in MobilePay

 == Frequently Asked Questions ==